Montgomery Mall (Pennsylvania)

 Montgomery Mall is a two-story shopping mall located in the community of Montgomeryville in Montgomery Township, Pennsylvania near the borough of North Wales.
-The mall, owned by Kohan Retail Investment Group and Summit Properties USA, is located along Pennsylvania Route 309 (Bethlehem Pike) at the intersection with U.S. Route 202 Business (Dekalb Pike), amidst other commercial development.
+The mall, owned by Summit Properties USA, is located along Pennsylvania Route 309 (Bethlehem Pike) at the intersection with U.S. Route 202 Business (Dekalb Pike), amidst other commercial development.
 In its heyday, it contained over 90 stores and eateries; now containing around 10-15 stores with the remaining stores left vacant.
 It is anchored by JCPenney, Macy's, Going, Going, Gone!, and Wegmans.